Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 From the trace window. right click and choose export to CSV.

-## Excel analysi
+## Excel & Analysis

 Now save the csv as excel and convert it into table.
+Filter out all instructions starting with
+- pop
+- ret
+- push
+- xchg
+- hlt
+- nop
-Filter out all instructions starting with pop ret push xchg hlt nop anything that that [+28] anything that only has virtual memory locations for both the operand or if single operand just has the virtual memory location.
+- anything that that [+28]
+- anything that only has virtual memory locations for both the operand or if single operand just has the virtual memory location.
 Don't filter instruction with stack loations

 Now the excel will have something like this.
 From here it will be easy to understand what's going going on.

-## Analysis
+### Analysis

 1. 8 MUL instruction this corresponds 8 rounds
 2. Each Mul is used with a key byte.
 This will give you the constant and the postion of the key byte in the commadline string we passed